What do the fees include?

 Many students who attend Bruce are athletes and sports people across many disciplines including rugby, soccer, golf, rowing, field and track athletics, show jumping, G.A.A, hockey.
 Many of these students have maintained their interests in the sports, while at the same time progressing in their academic studies in Bruce College.
 Many have gone on to play at a competitive level at County, Provincial, and International level.

 - The school offers a flexible facility for students who wish to continue their sporting endeavors to a high level.
 A full plan is put in place, with the school, student, parents and guardians at the beginning of an academic year.

 - All students are offered the opportunity to meet a career guidance counsellor during their time in Bruce college

 - Meetings are arranged after a careers evaluation is done.

-- Guest speakers from industry, and further education colleges are organised.
+- Guest speakers from industry, and further education colleges hold information seminars at the college.

 - Academic progress is assessed in conjunction with college ambitions.

 - Special guidance is offered to students interested in applying to UK universities.

 - Subject choice advice.